ArinGitPort/ReClaim/README.md

-# ReClaim: Campus Item Recovery & Tracking System
+# ReClaim: Item Recovery & Tracking System

-ReClaim is a modern, web-based lost-and-found platform designed specifically for the National University (NU) Philippines campus environment.
-It bridges the gap between students who have lost personal belongings and the campus administration tasked with finding them.
+ReClaim is a web-based lost-and-found management platform designed to streamline the process of reporting, tracking, and returning lost items within a managed environment.
+It replaces disorganized reporting methods with a centralized, secure, and structured recovery ecosystem.

-Built with a focus on UI/UX, security, and structured verification, ReClaim moves away from cluttered social media posts and into a centralized, professional recovery ecosystem.
+The system is built to facilitate clear communication between users who have lost items and administrators who manage the inventory of found property.

 ---

 ## Key Features

-### For Students
+### User Features
-* **Browse Found Items:** A clean, filtered gallery of items turned in to the Admin office.
+* **Found Items Gallery:** A filtered, searchable interface for users to browse items that have been turned in.
-* **Secure Reporting:** Private submission of "Lost Item Reports" directly to the school administration.
+* **Private Lost Reports:** A structured form for users to submit missing item details directly to the administration.
-* **Claim Management:** Track the status of your claims from "Pending" to "Approved" and "Ready for Pickup."
+* **Status Tracking:** Real-time tracking of reports and claims from submission to final resolution.
-* **Confidential Verification:** Dedicated fields for sensitive proof (e.g., lock screen details) visible only to authorized staff.
+* **Secure Verification:** Targeted data fields for confidential proof of ownership visible only to authorized personnel.

-### For Administrators
+### Administrator Features
-* **Submission Management:** Review and approve student reports and claims in a centralized queue.
+* **Submission Management:** A centralized dashboard to review, approve, or deny incoming reports and claims.
-* **Inventory Control:** Log found items with high-quality descriptions and locations.
+* **Inventory Management:** Tools to log found items with detailed metadata, including location and category.
-* **Manual Matching:** Dedicated tools for administrators to link lost reports to found inventory based on verified proof.
+* **Manual Verification Logic:** System-assisted tools for linking lost reports to existing inventory based on verified matching criteria.

----

-## Design Philosophy
-As a UI/UX-focused project, ReClaim follows a "Unified Shell" design system:
-* **Branded Framing:** A solid, high-contrast header and sidebar provide a consistent visual anchor.
-* **Clean Elevation:** Utilizing shadcn/ui components on a soft gray canvas to ensure white item cards pop and information hierarchy is clear.
-* **Frictionless UX:** Auto-identifying students via their institutional login to remove redundant data entry and ensure session security.

 ---